OpenBallast/ballast/README.md

 running 6× fewer parameters per token.
 (Note: we are using a bit of context, as the evidence adds a few hundred tokens to each grounded question.)

-The file itself serves from ordinary storage; our demo endpoint costs $0/month.
+The file itself serves from ordinary storage.
 One copy of the knowledge per cluster, instead of paying for it in every GPU.

 ## Who this is for